nikhil9236/Weather-APP-with-server-connectivity/README.md

 for install
 npm-i

-for install serverr first start nodemon
+for install server first start nodemon